 Driving in the ZTL

-The ZTL, zona traffico limitato or limited traffic zone, is off limits to drivers who don't have a permit (which tourists aren't eligible for).
+The ZTL, zona traffic limitation or limited traffic zone, is off limits to drivers who don't have a permit (which tourists aren't eligible for).
 Most cities and towns have a ZTL, which may also be called a Pedestrian Zone.
-The centro storico is usually a limited traffic area.
+The Centro Storico is usually a limited traffic area.